IBM/supply-chain-workflow-transfer-inventory/tutorial.md

 ## Starting the process

 Start an instance of the process using the [web Inspector tool](https://www.ibm.com/docs/en/baw/20.x?topic=applications-running-debugging-processes-in-web-inspector) found in the Process Designer.
 Note that the **Transfer Inventory** sample requires a single `workItem` input variable to be defined when it starts.
-Also, `workItem` needs to be filled with [**default value**](https://www.ibm.com/docs/en/baw/20.x?topic=variables-declaring) which should be a valid workitem object.
 Once the process is started, you will enter into the first task of the process which is named **Create or update work item**.
 This task is a system task that runs immediately.
 It is responsible for either creating a work item definition in Sterling InfoHub system or else updating an existing work item definition with the assignment of the initiator of the process.
 This is a necessary step to ensure that the state and ownership of the current work item is accurately reflected.
 This task is implemented as a service flow which utilizes our sample toolkit to communicate with Sterling InfoHub using its work item APIs.

 ## Requesting an inventory transfer